dsp-uga/andromeda/README.md

-# Team-Andromeda
+# Scalable Document Classification

-# Project 1: Scalable Document Classification
+This repository contains a Naive Bayes classifier implemented on document classification which is completed on CSCI 8360, Data Science Practicum at the University of Georgia, Spring 2018.

-For this project, we are using the Reuters Corpus, which is a set of news stories split into a hierarchy of categories.
-There are multiple class labels per document, but for the sake of simplicity we’ll ignore all but the labels ending in CAT:
+This project uses the Reuters Corpus, a set of news stories split into a [hierarchy of categories](), but only specifies four categories as follows:

-1. CCAT: Corporate / Industrial
+1. **CCAT**: Corporate / Industrial
-2. ECAT: Economics
+2. **ECAT**: Economics
-3. GCAT: Government / Social
+3. **GCAT**: Government / Social
-4. MCAT: Markets
+4. **MCAT**: Markets

-There are some documents with more than one CAT label.
-Treat those documents as if you observed the same document once for each CAT label.
-For example, if a document has both the labels CCAT and MCAT, you will essentially duplicate that document and give one of them only the label CCAT, and the other only the label MCAT.
+For those documents with more than one categories (which usually happen), we regard them as if we observed the same document once for each categories.
+For instance, for the document with CCAT and MCAT categories, we duplicate the document, and pair one of them with CCAT and one of them with MCAT.

 ## Getting Started